theozanchi/MLX42/README.md

 MLX42 comes with a plethora of features that make using it actually a joy instead of a chore.

+## Todo 🏗️

+For 2.4 we need the following to be implemented:
+- [ ] Use dynamic array over linked list
+- [ ] Support multi-window (branch to experiment)
+- [ ] Remove dependency of mlx_terminate
+- [ ] Remove dependency of mlx_set_instance_depth
+- [ ] Create Python script to encode PNG to XPM42
+- [ ] Merge Headers & re-do doxygen docs
+- [ ] Use bitmasks to control options for instances / images

 ## Cross-Platform 🖥️

 Run it on your grandma's WindowsXP, on your uncle's debian or on a hipster's MacOS!